ekohilas/args-amazing-or-approaching/pycon-au-2025/slides.md

 While I'm not an expert in Rust, to my understanding, Rust doesn't support variable function arguments.
-Instead, you can use lists, which don't cause variable type signatures, or macros, which pass the complexity onto the writer.
 Not only is it hard for the type checker, but also hard for the reader.
+So if you do want this complexity, you can use lists, which don't cause variable type signatures, or macros, which pass the complexity onto the writer.

 TODO: Update rust statement and emphasize point about complexity that Python allows